-Things have changed.
 There has been a dramatic shift in the way product development is done.
-Many of today’s product teams are Agile.
-They build, test and iterate to better meet customer needs and stay ahead of competition.
-How we learn from and educate customers also needs to change to keep up.
+Many of today’s product teams are Agile: They build, test, and iterate to better meet customer needs and stay ahead of competition.
+So, how we learn from and educate customers also needs to change to keep up.
 That’s why product engagement matters.

 Building great products is not easy.
 Customers want products that exceed their expectations and evolve with their needs.
 And it’s not just about building the right features–often a bigger challenge is teaching customers how to use the features properly (or even just letting them know the features exist).

 How do you improve product engagement?

 To operate effectively in this new world, the way we measure product usage and the way we educate customers needs to change.
 We need to do more than just announce features via email blasts, FAQs, and webinars–we also need to educate users on these new features within our applications.
 By constantly measuring product usage, we can not only improve our products, but also learn the most effective ways to teach our customers to use our products to solve their problems.